A demonstration of volume-intersect ambient occlusion

 How It Works

 Volume-intersect AO calculates how much unobstructed volume exists in front of a given point.
-Points with a lot of nearby “stuff” will have a small obstruction-free volume and be considered more occluded.
+Points with nearby geometry will have less obstruction-free volume, making them more occluded.

 • place an AABB (axis-aligned bounding box) at the world position of the current fragment